-For teens with eating disorders, Halloween can be scary for the wrong reason: the candy!
+Halloween can be scary for teens with eating disorders for the wrong reason: the candy!
 Most teens with eating disorders are only willing to eat a restricted range of foods.
 Expanding this range is an important goal of treatment, with the reintroduction of fear foods being a key step.
 Candy tends to be high on the fear food lists of many teens.

 A Taste of Recovery

-Most teens in America are excited for Halloween and its bounty of candy.
+Most teens in America are excited about Halloween and its bounty of candy.
 By incorporating some candy during your teen’s Halloween week you can help them approximate the lives of teens who do not have eating disorders.
 This step can give them a taste of the full life you want for them—a life where they are unencumbered by food restrictions, a life where they can enjoy all foods, a life where they can travel the world confident that they will easily be able to meet their nutritional needs, and a life where they won’t feel the need to shun social events for fear of facing the foods there.

 I know that I’m painting a beautiful picture and that this is easier said than done.
 Teens with eating disorders will deny that the disorder is driving their food preferences.
 Instead, they claim they simply don’t like candy anymore.
 Or that candy was the preference of a child and since then their palates have matured.
 But don’t believe them—you have crucial parental memory and knowledge.
-You know which foods your teen actually liked a few years back.
+You know which foods your teen liked a few years back.
 You also probably know the foods on which he or she binged if they binged.
-And it is not credible that any teen really hates all candy!
+And it is not credible that any teen truly hates all candy!

-Especially if your teen had a great many fear foods, you may already have experience reintroducing some of them.
+Especially if your teen has had many fear foods, you may already have experience reintroducing some of them.
 But once meals start going more smoothly, some weight has been restored, and binges and purges have subsided, many parents are reluctant to push further.
 Why rock the boat when your teen seems to be doing well?
 You may be wondering: Is candy really necessary?

 In fact, this Halloween is exactly the right time to introduce candy.